How to Organize Your Artist Portfolio

 How pieces relate to their neighbors matters:

-Maintain a comprehensive archive including:
+Maintain a complete archive including:

 Your master portfolio sources all specific versions.